 Wallpaper shopping can be a daunting task.
 So many patterns and colors and textures!
 Since I have such a problem decorating with pillows, one might think wallpaper would be too much of a commitment for me…but no. I just wish I knew how to hang it myself.
 As Yoda would say, “Learning you are.”
 Anyhoo, I ran across this babe of a pattern in my One Room Challenge search and pinned it.
 I looked at it day after day and even ordered it for the ORC.
 But those sloths smoking hookahs were just too good to be ignored.
 I dragged my feet on the return long enough to think shazam…let’s use the palm fronds in the basement.
 There’s this hit of brass in the pattern that will give that WOW factor.

-The nice thing about this particular paper is that if you’re a renter or afraid of commitment, it’s SureStripe which allows for a paste-free application and easy removal.
+The nice thing about this particular paper is that if you’re a renter or afraid of commitment.
+Yup, it’s peel and stick wallpaper.
 I didn’t even know such a thing existed.
-Also, this paper…unlike the House Of Hackney paper, is WAAAAAAAAAY more affordable.
-See, keepin’ it in budget.
+Also, this paper…unlike the House Of Hackney wallpaper, is WAAAAAAAAAY more affordable.
+See, keepin’ it budget-friendly.
 The Boy would be so proud…and if he’s reading this, he just totally rolled his eyes.
 Ya, I caught you.
 Don’t think I don’t know.

 I’m planning on going with the same toilet as the bathroom upstairs, but instead of the hassle of an antique vanity, I’m keeping it simple with a classic, white pedestal sink.
 Remember how I said the Audrey Hepburn of powder rooms?
-You know how she could make black pants and a plain white tee look insanely chic?
+You know how she could make black pants, and a plain white tee look insanely chic?
 That’s the look we are going for here.
 I found the perfect black faucet…which I’ll have you know is one of the hardest things to source.
-AND if you happen to find one, good luck finding one in stock.
-After striking out twice with Graff (they apparently really wanted me to have Polished Chrome even though I ordered Architectural Black), I found this lovely little number.
+And if you find one, good luck finding one in stock.
+After striking out twice with Graff (they wanted me to have Polished Chrome even though I ordered Architectural Black), I found this lovely little number.